 - However, in cases where a known wrestler is using a mask to hide their identity to get a match with a cowed rival, when they unmask, they become more powerful.
 One example would be Dean Malenko wearing a mask as Ciclope to get to his then-rival, Chris Jericho.
 However, this had been done before in the Atlantic Grand Prix Wrestling promotion in the Maritimes in 1980, when Leo Burke used this approach to get a title shot against "Dr. D" David Schultz.

 - In the 50s and earlier, masked wrestlers were considered one of the worst things in wrestling.
 Only pathetic undercarders wore masks, so that people wouldn't see who it was getting their asses kicked.
 This often occurred, even later, with "Parts Unknown" jobbers like "Mr. X", who could be known wrestlers who are simply put out there to fill a slot on the card and do the job.

-- "Used to be" means "the 50s and before"; The Destroyer, Mr. Wrestling I & II, The Masked Superstar, The Assassins, The Spoiler/Super Destroyer — all of them were major stars in America and Japan in the 60s and 70s.
+- The pendulum swung the other way in the 60s and 70s, The Destroyer, Mr. Wrestling I & II, The Masked Superstar, The Assassins, The Spoiler/Super Destroyer were all major stars in America and Japan.